openfoodfacts/openfoodfacts-server/docs/how-to-guides/develop-with-ory.md

 From here you can login, sign up, recover account, verify account, and change account setting.

 ## Signing in and Creating an Account
-There are currently two ways to sign in and and create and account. <br/>

-Ory Manged UI: Go to http://kratos.openfoodfacts.localhost:4455/welcome <br/>

-OFF Page: set $ORY_ENABLED to 1 in user.pl which will let you click create an account on the OFF page redirecting you to http://kratos.openfoodfacts.localhost:4455/registration, to sign in from OFF page you have to click create an account then sign in as there is no button currently to redirect to sign in.
+Sign in: Need a button to go to http://kratos.openfoodfacts.localhost:4455/login ; Can login by clicking creating an account in OFF then clicking sign in <br/>
+Create an account: Click create an account in OFF which redirects you to http://kratos.openfoodfacts.localhost:4455/registration <br/>

 - After completing login and sign up flows you will be redirected to world.openfoodfacts.localhost/cgi/kratos_auth.pl
 - kratos_auth.pl retrieves the ory_kratos_session cookie, does a HTTP Get request to http://kratos.openfoodfacts.localhost:4433/sessions/whoami and responds with JSON information of the current user